Offshore wind farm

 Works for onshore cable installation, the substation connection to the National Grid, as well as the construction of an operations and maintenance base at Grimsby dock started in 2012.

-The operations and maintenance base for the wind farm was inaugurated in August 2014, by which time 61 out of 73 turbine foundations, as well as the first two turbines, were installed at the offshore site.
+The operations and maintenance base for the wind farm was inaugurated in August 2014, by which time 61 out of 73 turbine foundations, as well as the first two turbines, has been installed at the offshore site.

 Danish wind turbine manufacturer Vestas received the wind turbine order for the Humber Gateway project in October 2011.